buildbot/buildbot/CONTRIBUTING.rst

 You should run ``common/validate.sh`` before sending your patches.

-Also you can install our git hook for validating and fixing most common coding style issues
+Also, you can install our git hook for validating and fixing the most common coding style issues

 ::